eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fast DDS Monitor filters by default the topics used for sharing metatraffic and the endpoints related to them so the user can inspect its network easily.
+Fast DDS Monitor filters by default the topics used for sharing metatraffic and the endpoints related to them so the user can inspect their network easily.
 These topics are the ones that ROS 2 uses for discovery and configuration purposes, such as :code:`ros_discovery_info`, as well as those used by Fast DDS to report statistical data.

-.. todo:

-    Add link to metatraffic section and metatraffic show button

-In order to see these topics in the monitor, click :ref:`hide_show_metatraffic`.
+In order to see these topics in the monitor, click *View->Show Metatraffic* menu button (see :ref:`hide_show_metatraffic`).
 Now, these topics are shown in the logical panel, and also the Readers and Writers associated to them under their respective Participants.